duckyfuz/whisper/README.md

 - **Instant API:** Simple and intuitive API - see below.

-- **Customizable:** Easy-to-read code and fully styled with TailwindCSS, allowing you to extend and modify the system as you need.
+- **Customizable:** Easy-to-read code and fully styled with TailwindCSS, allowing you to extend and modify the component as you need.

 - **Multiple Notification Types:** Supports `success`, `warning`, `error`, `info`, and `default` types.